 - Licensing updated.

 Version 0.8.0 is available this month.
-See the Download Page
+See the Download Page for details.

 My colleague often says something along the lines of: